 -

-March 24th 7:30
+March 24th, 7:30 pm

 Written by Jennie Webb

-Directed by Jen BloomFeaturing: Jessica Jade Andres
+Directed by Jen BloomFeaturing: Jessica Jade Andres, Susan Diol and Emily Jerez

 After meeting her troubled, recently deceased mother—who gave her up for adoption as an infant—Terra starts to navigate a little-known California State Compensation Program and runs into more of life’s surreal hurdles.
 Wound Care is, in part, a crack baby reparations play about searching for what will make things right and perhaps healing what you didn’t know was broken.